Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 If you need this voltage, you’re going to have to install a power-point designed for this type of supply.

-That means spending more, if you want to cut through thicker materials though, you’re going to have to invest in this supply.
-You will of course also find that you cut faster and of a much higher quality with your plasma torch than on 110/120 Volt.
+That means spending more; if you want to cut through thicker materials, though, you’ll have to invest in this supply.
+You will, of course, also find that you cut faster and to a much higher quality with your plasma torch than on 110/120 volts.

 Do You Need an Air Pressure Source?
 (Air Compressor )